fabio-alfieri/mutation_compensation/README.md

 mkdir results/plots
 ```

-#### Run R script
+#### Run the analysis

-To run the R scripts you should activate the conda environment and then  launch the script:
+In order to run the R scripts you should activate the conda environment and then launch the script:

 ```bash
 conda activate mutationCompensation